hashicorp/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 ##### duration

 * `value` - (Required) An integer specifying the value of the duration of an Auto-Tune maintenance window.
-* `unit` - (Required) The unit of time specifying the duration of an Auto-Tune maintenance window.
+* `unit` - (Required) Unit of time specifying the duration of an Auto-Tune maintenance window.
 Valid values: `HOURS`.

 ### cluster_config